Noongar Ranger Program

 The project will increase capacity in the Noongar community to undertake conservation and land management activities on the lands that will come back to Noongar ownership and control, and to undertake joint management of the conservation estate in Noongar Boodja once the South West Native Title Settlement is implemented.

 Where are the positions based?

-One Noongar man and one Noongar woman will be working on country in each of the six Noongar regions, in DBCA Regional Office locations that have been selected for the high quality of training available at those locations.
+One Noongar man and one Noongar woman are working on country in each of the six Noongar regions, in DBCA Regional Office locations that have been selected for the high quality of training available at those locations.

 - Albany (Wagyl Kaip / DBCA South Coast Regional Headquarters)

 - Jurien Bay (Yued / DBCA Moora District)

 - Mundaring (Whadjuk / DBCA Perth Hills District)